nikhilasornapudi/nikhilasornapudi/README.md

 Hi there 👋

-• 🐳 I am currently a student majoring in Computer Science and Enginnering in SRM University, AP with a specialization in Artificial     Intelligence and Machine Learning
+• 🐳 I am currently an undergraduate Student in Computer Science and Enginnering in SRM University, AP with a specialization in Artificial     Intelligence and Machine Learning.

-• 🍁 Currently learning Java FullStack
+• 🍁 Currently learning Java FullStack.

-• 🗡️ Skills: Java, Python, C++, HTML, CSS
+• 🗡️ Skills: Java, Python, C++, HTML, CSS.